stryan/materia/docs/markdown/reference/materia-config-sops.5.md

 **EXPERIMENTAL**

-Settings for SOPS based secret management.
+Settings for SOPS based attribute management.

 These are in addition to the normal SOPs configuration settings.